gdiaz384/py3stringReplace/README.md

 ## Compile(exe) Guide:

-Remember to change the line ending back to not-broken-because-of-github if downloading from github directly using [Notepad++](//notepad-plus-plus.org/download) before attempting to compile. pyinstaller compatible encodings for .py files are ANSI and UTF-8 w/o BOM.
+- Remember to change the line ending back to not-broken-because-of-github if downloading from github directly using [Notepad++](//notepad-plus-plus.org/download) before attempting to compile.
+- Pyinstaller compatible character encodings for .py files are ANSI and utf-8 w/o BOM.

 ```
 >python --version   #requires 3.4+